Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 #### Convert numeric variables into Categorical factors
 ```
+# Convert variables to factors with "No" and "Yes" labels
 df <- df %>%
   mutate(
     overall_conflict = factor(overall_conflict, levels = c(0, 1), labels = c("No", "Yes")),